 Easily find and mass-delete all the emails you don't need anymore.

-How to Delete All Emails on Gmail At Once on Gmail App
+How to Delete All Gmail Emails at Once on Phone

 Launch the Gmail mobile app on your iPhone.